Medical Imaging - Types, Benefits, Uses and Importance

 Medical imaging techniques provide different ways to view the body’s internal structures, each suited for specific diagnostic needs.

-• Magnetic Resonance Imaging (MRI): Applies strong magnetic fields and radio waves to produce high-resolution images of soft tissues, such as the brain, joints, or spinal cord, without using ionising radiation.
+• Magnetic resonance imaging (MRI): Employs strong magnetic fields and radio waves to generate high-resolution images of soft tissues, the brain, and spinal cord, without using radiation.

 Uses medical imaging